RyderFreeman4Logos/anon-ticket/crates/monitor/DESIGN.md

 ## Security & Robustness

 ### Input Sanitization
 The monitor treats the RPC response as untrusted input in one specific regard: **PIDs**.
 While we trust the node to report valid amounts and heights, the `payment_id` field is user-controlled data on the blockchain.
-We parse it into a hardened `[u8; 32]` type before it ever touches our domain logic.
+We parse it into a hardened `[u8; 8]` type (Compact Payment ID) before it ever touches our domain logic.

 ### Transient Failures
 Network glitches and database locks are inevitable.
 The worker loop wraps the batch processor in a `Result` block.
 If the database is temporarily locked (even with WAL mode) or the RPC times out, the monitor logs a warning and retries the *same* height in the next cycle.
 It never advances the cursor until persistence succeeds.